XML RSS

 Introduction to RF Emission

-Radio frequency emissions tests are one of the basic requirements for electromagnetic compatibility compliance of most electronic and electrical products.
-The purpose of these tests is to ensure that other users are protected from the emissions generated when the product is used in their neighbourhood.
-All commercial products will be tested against the standards which are mostly based on CISPR tests.
+The purpose of these tests is to ensure that other users are protected from the emissions generated when the product is used in their neighborhood All commercial products will be tested against the standards which are mostly based on CISPR tests.

-IEC CISPR publication 16-1: October 1999, “Specification for radio disturbance and immunity measuring apparatus and methods”, specifies the characteristics and performance of equipment for measuring electromagnetic immunity in the frequency range of 9kHz to 18GHz.
+IEC CISPR publication 16-1: October 1999, “Specification for radio disturbance and immunity measuring apparatus and methods”, specifies the characteristics and performance of equipment for measuring electromagnetic immunity in the frequency range of 9kHzto 18GHz.
 It includes specifications for

 a) The quasi-peak, peak, average and rms measuring receivers